 Sales of Hemp-Derived CBD Have Risen

-Today, hemp-derived CBD can be purchased in retail stores and online businesses; it is sold and shipped throughout the United States with no prescriptions required from a medical professional.
+The FDA has issued warning letters to CBD vendors concerning the sale of products that have not been approved for market.
+However, hemp-derived CBD can be purchased today in retail stores and online businesses nonetheless; it is sold and shipped throughout the United States with no prescriptions required from a medical professional.
 CBD is packaged in a variety of forms, including oral liquid droppers, nasal sprays, topical creams, lollipops, lozenges and even suppositories.

 Since the passage of the Farm Bill, the sale of CBD in the United States has exploded, and the market is expected to hit $16 billion by 2025.
 Most users of CBD purchase it for anxiety treatment; others use it to treat chronic pain, insomnia and depression.